hyperledger-archives/composer/contrib-notes/coding-guidelines.md

 ## Testing

-All changes pushed to Composer must include unit tests that ensure that the new functionality works as designed, or that fixed bugs stay fixed.
+All changes pushed to Hyperledger Composer must include unit tests that ensure that the new functionality works as designed, or that fixed bugs stay fixed.
 Pull requests that add code changes without associated automated unit tests will **not** be accepted.
 Unit tests should aim for 100% code coverage and may be run locally with `npm test`.

 Our current test suites make use of: